The64thGamer/cheeseepedia/content/yr7fhp7242299uzj/content.md

 The ***Animation Programming System (APS)*** was a collection of software created by David Philipsen for Chuck E. Cheese corporate in 1990.
 This would be used by the Entertainment department as the new way for creating and synching animatronic movements to their video productions.
-Notably this began around the time Concept Unification was being integrated into stores, making this software all-encompassing for handling the 3-Stage's Grey Box, the Cabaret's {{< wiki-link "Cyberamic Control System" >}}, and the newer Cyberamic SVHS stage controllers in one package.
+Notably this began around the time Concept Unification was being integrated into stores, making this software all-encompassing for handling the 3-Stage's Grey Box, the Cabaret's [Cyberamic Control System], and the newer Cyberamic SVHS stage controllers in one package.
 Sometime in the late 90's, it was updated to include support for Studio C. It continues to be used to this day for most programming at CEC Entertainment Corp.

 ## Software